 Many journals, publishers, and funding agencies require researchers to deposit replication datasets in a public repository.
-Dataverse helps researchers fulfill this requirement by supporting the deposit of replication datasets, making this special type of data easily discoverable for other researchers to reuse and verify that a study can be replicated without having to contact the study's authors.
+The Dataverse Project helps researchers fulfill this requirement by supporting the deposit of replication datasets, making this special type of data easily discoverable for other researchers to reuse and verify that a study can be replicated without having to contact the study's authors.

 1. Be sure to include all the necessary descriptive metadata (description, methods, data sources, etc) that would make it easier for other researchers to discover your replication dataset.
 For example:

-- in the dataset form, click the "Replication Data for" button to add this text to the title, making it is clear to other researchers that this dataset can be replicated;
+- in the dataset form, click the "Replication Data for" button to add this text to the title, making it clear to other researchers that this dataset can be replicated;

 - a list of code, scripts, documents and data files that are needed in order to make replication possible;

 - include at least a subset(s) of the original dataset files, containing only those variables necessary for replication of published results;

 - deposit preferred or commonly-used file formats in your discipline, and remember to remove information from your datasets that must remain confidential;

 - sets of computer program recodes (if needed);